UDOOboard/Docs/docs/04_Software_&_OS_Distro/01_UDOObuntu.md

 ## Updates

-The distribution uses the official Ubuntu repository and the UDOO repository, so it is possible to update a running system via
+The distribution uses the official Ubuntu repositories and the UDOO repository, so it is possible to update a running system in easy way via:

     sudo apt update
     sudo apt dist-upgrade